OpenTOPAS/TOPAS-imaging/examples/README.txt

 2. OSF
 - This example builds a geometry, scorers, optical materials, and a detector to obtain OSF.
 - The example will save OSF of mono-energetic X-ray.
+- The ./OSF_CBCT_results/ directory must be created by the user using the mkdir command

 3. PET
 - This example builts the ACR-type phantom, a ring-shaped detector.